imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-ants.md

 Red ants in dreams are associated with success in the workplace.
 These ants, known for their perseverance, reflect your dedication to achieving your goals.
 However, red ants are also aggressive, which could indicate the presence of people in your environment who could betray you.
 If a red ant bites you in the dream, it is a warning to be cautious and protect yourself from possible betrayals at work.

 This article is merely informative.
-At Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to discuss your particular case.

 ### Bibliography